-- LCD screen display wrong readings
+- LCD screen displays inaccurate readings

 5. Aquatop Quartz Glass Submersible Heaters

-Because of the powerful voltage level, the heater comes with double insulation feature made from high-quality insulated glass.
+Because of the powerful voltage level, the heater comes with a double insulation feature made from high-quality insulated glass.
 This is to lower the impact of the heater if it overheats the water accidentally.

 While many other aquarium heaters strive for more and more complicated technology, this heater goes the other way and keeps their design and their functions simple.
 This product limits all the fancy features to make a straightforward design.

 The temperature is easy to set and adjust with the Temperature Adjustment Knob feature.
 There is also no fancy display screen, but rather a temperature display designed to look like a thermometer.
 The display is very much retro in appearance.
 You turn the knob on the top of the heater to set the desired temperature and wait for the water to heat up.

 The first problem with this product comes from the fact that it is only available in one size, and at a pretty high watt level.
 With such a high wattage, it can handle big aquarium but can easily be overkill for smaller tanks.